lucasfdsilva/RESTaurant/README.md

     - [x]  Have CodePipeline to deploy to Code Deploy deployment group

 ## To-do
-- [ ]  Check SNS for sending Email notifications without configuring the domain for SES
+- [x]  Build Queue System for sending out User Email Verification upon Registration
 - [ ]  Display user details on the Bookings section of admin panel
 - [ ]  Demonstrate the other deployment types (Blue-Green, Rolling)
 - [ ]  Demonstrate Rollback process (Database Migration Executed, but deployment failed??)